HL7/CDA-core-sd/input/pagecontent/narrative.md

 The CDA `<linkHtml>` is a generic referencing mechanism, similar, but not identical, to the HTML anchor tag.
 It can be used to reference identifiers that are either internal or external to the document.

-Multimedia that is integral to a document, and part of the attestable content of the document requires the use of the ObservationMedia CDA entry, which is referenced by the `<renderMultiMedia>` element (see [`<renderMultiMedia>`](#rendermultimedia)).
+Multimedia that is integral to a document, and part of the attestable content of the document requires the use of the [ObservationMedia](StructureDefinition-ObservationMedia.html) CDA entry, which is referenced by the `<renderMultiMedia>` element (see [&lt;renderMultiMedia&gt;](#rendermultimedia)).
 Multimedia that is simply referenced by the document and not an integral part of the document can use `<linkHtml>`.

 The source of a link uses the linkHtml.href attribute.
-The target of an internal reference is an identifier of type XML ID, which can exist on other elements in the same or a different narrative block, or XML ID attributes that have been added to the `<section>`, `<ObservationMedia>`, or `<renderMultiMedia>` elements of the CDA Schema.
+The target of an internal reference is an identifier of type XML ID, which can exist on other elements in the same or a different narrative block, or XML ID attributes that have been added to the [&lt;section&gt;](StructureDefinition-Section.html), [&lt;observationMedia&gt;](StructureDefinition-ObservationMedia.html), or [&lt;renderMultiMedia&gt;](#rendermultimedia) elements of the CDA Schema.
 The linkHtml.name attribute is deprecated, because attributes of type XML ID provide an alternative and more consistent target for referencing.
 Following the conventions of HTML, an internal link is prefaced with the pound sign, as shown in the following example.

 Example 6
 ```xml